Pop Culture Madness!

 - Abbott and Costello

-When JRR Tolkien was asked for proof of Aryan descent in Germany, 1938, he replied, "If impertinent and irrelevant inquiries of this sort are to become the rule in matters of literature, then the time is not far distant when a German name will no longer be a source of pride."
+When JRR Tolkien was asked for proof of Aryan descent in Germany, in 1938, he replied, “If impertinent and irrelevant inquiries of this sort are to become the rule in matters of literature, then the time is not far distant when a German name will no longer be a source of pride.”

 Will Purvis, who was convicted of murder in 1894 and had always maintained his innocence, told the jury he would "live longer than the lot of them".
 He survived a hanging, was re-incarcerated, and eventually pardoned and released.
 He died in 1938, three days after the last juror had died.